THE BIT ABOUT ME

 After sailing through with minimal (okay…so, zero) preparation the first time around, I ignored that little voice that kept whispering that I’d just been lucky.
 I had this birthing thing DOW-N!
 And I was far too complacent about pretty much everything.

-One thing led to another and after labour with an unplanned detour to the operating theatre, Toby landed earthside – feisty, healthy and screaming like a rock star.
+One thing led to another and after labour with an unplanned detour to the operating theatre, my boy-child landed earthside – feisty, healthy and screaming like a rock star.
 I fell madly in love with my baby but I felt sore, confused, and sad.
 The warm, fuzzy glow that enveloped me for months after my first birth was hard to find, and recovery was hell – not to put too fine a point on it.
 That’s not everyone’s experience after a caesarean, but it was mine.
 I wasn’t a happy camper.
 In fact, none of us were very happy for a while.

 Over time and many months processing what happened it dawned on me that rather than protecting me, my go with the flow approach had left me more vulnerable than I could have imagined.
 I knew instinctively going in that I couldn’t control my births – but in surrendering to that, I somehow ended up surrendering everything.

 Finally, my second birth made sense to me and the pull I’d felt towards swollen bellies since I was a child shoving pink goop into my Baby Alive doll began to crystallise into a true calling.
 A bit hippy?
 Yeah, I know.